 Threat intelligence services and solutions can focus on providing clients with finished intelligence reports (such as Recorded Future), essentially helping them fill multiple roles along the intelligence lifecycle.
 Other solutions focus on specific lifecycle steps, such as tools that streamline data collection and processing.
 Threat intelligence products can offer remediation options, which help clients respond to threats.

-For example, say a large enterprise aims to gather cyber threat intelligence to improve their risk profile.
+For example, say a large enterprise aims to gather cyber threat intelligence to improve its risk profile.
 They also struggle to retain enough skilled analysts.
 This use case may be suited for a finished threat intelligence service that helps the company stay on top of cybersecurity risks.

 Defense teams, on the other hand, have unique threat intelligence requirements that don’t necessarily fit the goals of a finished intelligence service.
 They tend to work with proprietary tooling and processes and develop their own internal intelligence reports for a specific mission.
 In this case, a threat API or tools that provide early value chain data discovery and processing might be more appropriate.